The Royal Horticultural Society/The Garden Club of America Interchange Fellowship

 Founded in 1948, more than 100 university graduates and student horticulturists have participated in the Interchange Fellowship programme and have gone on to hold leading positions in public garden management, horticulture, education, and landscape architecture.
 The opportunities available to the Interchange Fellows are unique in the horticultural field, and the network of alumni has become a lasting legacy.

 A Fellowship Year: a year in the UK

-As part of the exchange programme, an American student spends a year working and studying at leading horticultural centres (including historic and botanic gardens) in the UK, gaining valuable exposure to British horticultural techniques, as well as gaining a wide variety of contacts through the longstanding wealth of experience that the RHS has established within British and International Horticulture.
+As part of the exchange programme, an American student spends 10 months undertaking a voluntary horticultural programme within leading horticultural centres (including historic and botanic gardens) in the UK, gaining valuable exposure to British horticultural techniques, as well as gaining a wide variety of contacts through the longstanding wealth of experience that the RHS has established within British and International Horticulture.

 Applications for American students wishing to spend a year in the UK are handled directly by the GCA.
 For further information on the GCA, past American Fellows, including how to apply please click here.

 See examples of historic and botanic gardens where work placements may be undertaken.
 (11kB pdf)

 A Fellowship Year: a year in the USA

 Who can apply?